oxheadalpha/teztnets/ghostnet-about.markdown

 permalink: /ghostnet-about
 ---

-Ghostnet is the long-running testnet for Tezos
+Ghostnet is the long-running testnet for Tezos.

 | | |
 |-------|---------------------|